 Get to know Judge Perry by checking out some interesting facts about him.

 In an interview with the Orlando Sentinel, Judge Perry theorized that Casey may have accidentally killed her daughter after using chloroform.

 “There was a possibility that she may have utilized [chloroform] to keep the baby quiet and just used too much of it,” he said.
 “That’s just one of the many theories as to how this beautiful young lady tragically met her death.”

 During the trial, the persecution argued that Casey drugged her daughter with chloroform and then covered Caylee’s mouth with duct tape to suffocate her.
 Forensics were ultimately inconclusive.

 Even though, of course, that’s most likely how history will remember him.
 In a 2014 interview with a local Orlando news agency, he explained, “If I could write what I wanted people to remember me by, it would not be the Casey Anthony case.
 It was just pure fate I got that case.”

 In his profile for the law firm where he works, he wrote, “Throughout my life, I have tried to give back to the community by serving.
 I look upon my new career at Morgan & Morgan as another opportunity to serve those in need of redress from wrongdoers and to be a voice for the voiceless.”

-From an early age, he was taught the importance of civil service — as his mother worked as public school teacher, and his father was one the first two African-American police officers to be employed by the Orlando Police Department, and watched segregation collapse as a child in Florida.
+From an early age, he was taught the importance of civil service — as his mother worked as a public school teacher.
+His father was one of the first two African-American police officers to be employed by the Orlando Police Department and watched segregation collapse as a child in Florida.